 Medicine is a product too.
 Companies do their very best to produce a product that is safe for their consumers because their reputation depends on it.
 Why produce an unsafe product?
 However, those who produce the product are human too.
 You don’t always know what a product will do until it is in the hands of the consumer.
 Once the consumer has the product there is a contract that the company did all they could to ensure that their product is safe.
 When the consumers are children and it turns them into victims, the defective product becomes much more serious.

 If you or someone you love has been injured due to a defective product then the best thing you can do is start documenting.
 Begin documenting what happened, any medical bills, and contact our California defective product lawyers at Mancini & Associates.
 We want you to know that you are not alone and you shouldn’t have to deal with the injuries by yourself either.
 Companies should be held responsible and accountable for their negligence and our team of professional attorneys is ready to make the case for you.

 Every company must have product liability insurance.
 For example, Blitz was a gas can company that produced and sold a gas can that caught on fire when you poured the gas onto the fire.
 In 2012, over 30 cases were filed with an average of $4 million a case.
 The company eventually went bankrupt.
 The company needed to be held accountable.
 Don’t let the insurance companies bully you into accepting the first offer.
-Companies under risk of producing a product.
+Companies at risk of producing a product.
 Call 818-783-5757 or click here for a free consultation with our attorneys at Mancini & Associates in California today.